ShrutiMishra-2002/Androidbuzz-Quizophile/README.md

 <p>
-As we all know about the ongoing pandemic situation all the education institues have shifted to online mode for the teaching and learning, this app will give a fun filled learning experience to students without any boredom, students can attempt the quiz any time at any place without waiting for their laptops or pc's or net.This app is an offline app so users can  This app is an initiative to enchance students learning experience without spending any extra penny.
+As we all know about the ongoing pandemic situation all the education institues have shifted to online mode for the teaching and learning, this app will give a fun filled learning experience to students without any boredom, students can attempt the quiz any time at any place without waiting for their laptops or pc's or internet connection as this app is an offline app.
+This app is an initiative to enchance students learning experience without spending any extra penny.
 </p>
 <br><br>
 <h2> Updates that we are working on : </h2>